Skip to content

 return audio_output_path,prompt_text_clean

-• Then, find the generate_buttom_clone = gr.Button("Generate") code around line 190.
-Paste the following code above it, and pay attention to alignment:
+• Then, find the code generate_buttom_clone = gr.Button("Generate") around line 190.
+Paste the following code above it, ensuring proper alignment:

 python